-Bicycle ambulances are available in some communities in this district.
+Bicycle ambulances are available in some communities in some districts of Zambia.
 They were set up to transfer women with a maternal complication to the health centre without delay.

 These emergency transport schemes are referred to as 'ETS'.

 A successful emergency transport scheme requires all of the following: